Censorship in China: Internet

 The State Council has the right to cut off network access or shut down internet access in response to incidents it deems a risk to national security.
 For example, in response to the July 2009 Ürümqi riots, the Chinese government restricted internet access in the region and shut down the social media platforms Twitter and Fanfou.
 In May 2022, outspoken market strategist Hong Hao's social media accounts in China (Weibo & WeChat) were suspended due to series of negative commentaries regarding the country's two-year slump on COVID-19 lockdowns and political tensions.

 Political scientist Margaret Roberts contends that most Chinese government internet censorship methods do not ban information outright but instead function "as a tax on information, forcing users to pay money or spend more time if they want to access the censored material."

 Artificial intelligence

-In October 2023, the Chinese government mandated that generative artificial intelligence-produced content may not "incite subversion of state power or the overthrowing of the socialist system."
+In October 2023, the Chinese government mandated that AI-generated content may not "incite subversion of state power or the overthrowing of the socialist system."
 Before releasing a large language model to the public, companies must seek approval from the CAC to certify that the model refuses to answer certain questions relating to political ideology and criticism of the CCP.
 Questions related to politically sensitive topics such as the 1989 Tiananmen Square protests and massacre or comparisons between Xi Jinping and Winnie the Pooh must be declined.
+In 2026, it was found that American and other Western-developed chatbots have used data from CCP-controlled state propaganda websites in their responses and have sometimes paralleled the behavior of Chinese chatbots in refusing to generate content critical of Xi Jinping or the CCP.